 \section{The index-2 condition}

-In this section we will find a condition by satisfying which a period-2 point of $T$ can have index 2.
-To this aim, we seek for some estimates on the multipliers of periodic orbits of $T$ by considering two invariant subspaces of the tangent space.
+In this section we find a condition which ensures that a period-2 point of $T$ is a saddle of index 2.
+We will start with a result describing the multipliers of a periodic point (in a more general case where period-$n$ orbits are considered).